gaogaotiantian/viztracer/src/viztracer/modules/vcompressor/README.md

 if header means value didn't change compared to last timestamp, value will be null. if header means long or float, the value is int64_t or double type if header means a long and the value overflows, the value is string type

+### Non-frequent Events

+We just directly use json dumps and compress the data because they will be only a very small part of the trace.
+Except FEE, counter event, thread name, process name, the left events are treated as non-frequent events